dolthub/docs/content/reference/sql/sql-support/miscellaneous.md

 +-------------+------------+-------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

 Statistics are persisted in database's chunk store in a `refs/stats` ref stored separately from the commit graph.
 Each database has its own statistics store.
-The contents of the `refs/stats` reflect a single point-in-time, and are un-versioned.
+The contents of the `refs/stats` reflect a single point-in-time for a single branch and are un-versioned.
 The contents of this ref in the current database can be inspected with the `dolt_statistics` system table.

 ```sql
 create table horses (id int primary key, name varchar(10), key(name));